Approximately EFX Allocations for Indivisible Chores: Introduction

-\paragraph{Main Challenge.} While being two seemingly similar problems, the EFX allocations of goods and chores admit distinct difficulties in approximability.
-For the allocation of goods, while computing an EFX allocation are difficult, getting a constant approximation ratio turns out to be quite straightforward.
-Existing algorithms~\cite{journals/tcs/AmanatidisMN20,journals/siamdm/PlautR20} for the computation of approximately EFX allocation for goods follow the common framework of \emph{Sequential Picking} equipped with the \emph{Envy-Cycle Elimination} technique~\cite{conf/sigecom/LiptonMMS04,conf/approx/BhaskarSV21}.
+\paragraph{Main Challenge} While being two seemingly similar problems, the EFX allocations of goods and chores admit distinct difficulties in approximability.
+For the allocation of goods, while computing { EFX allocations is} difficult, getting a constant approximation ratio turns out to be quite straightforward.
+Existing algorithms~\cite{journals/tcs/AmanatidisMN20,journals/siamdm/PlautR20} for the computation of approximately EFX allocations for goods are mainly based on the \emph{Envy-Cycle Elimination} technique~\cite{conf/sigecom/LiptonMMS04,conf/approx/BhaskarSV21}.
 Roughly speaking, in these algorithms, in each round an ``un-envied'' agent will be chosen to pick her favourite unallocated item, where the envy-cycle elimination technique ensures that there will always be an un-envied agent in each round.
 The result of~\cite{conf/www/LiLW22} also follows this framework to compute an EFX allocation for chores on identical ordering instances.
-The key to the analysis is by showing that the value/cost of an agent increases by at most a small constant factor in each round.
+The key to the analysis is showing that the value/cost of an agent increases by at most a small constant factor in each round.
 However, it seems quite challenging to extend this framework to handle general instances for the allocation of chores.
 For the allocation of goods, it can be shown that the utilities of agents are non-decreasing in each round: the picking operation and envy-cycle elimination do not decrease the value of any agent.
 In contrast, for the allocation of chores, when an agent picks an item, its cost increases; when an envy-cycle is eliminated, the cost of the involved agents decreases.
 This introduces a main difficulty in computing an (approximation of) EFX allocation for chores: if the cost of an agent is very small when it picks an item with large cost, the approximation ratio of EFX can be arbitrarily bad.